The Little Rock Nine: How children became the centre of the civil rights struggle

 The long-term effects

-Although the Little Rock Nine were able to integrate Little Rock Central High School, their story does not have a happy ending.
+Although the Little Rock Nine were able to integrate Little Rock Central High School, their story remained challenging.

 The experience took a toll on all of them, both mentally and physically.
 Some of them even required therapy to deal with what they had been through.